Papsz1/TicTacToeAdvanced/README.md

 White - free tile

-Needs python 3.7 and up because of the usage of dataclass.
+Requires python 3.7 and up because of the usage of dataclass.